 Wrongful Death Lawyer Baltimore

-Maryland Wrongful Death and Survival Actions
+Maryland Wrongful Death Claims

-- Wrongful Death:These claims are based upon the emotional losses that the deceased person’s loved ones experience upon his or her death.
+Wrongful death claims are based upon the emotional losses that the deceased person’s loved ones experience upon his or her death.
 Only beneficiaries designated by statute can file a wrongful death case, such as the spouse, parent, or children of the victim.
 The same law provides that damages are recoverable for mental and emotional anguish; loss of society, companionship, comfort, and protection; parental care and guidance; and similar losses.

-II.
-Damages Available in a Survival Action
+What Damages Are Available in a Wrongful Death Claim

 It is important to understand that the statutory cap applies when the cause of action arises; in a Maryland car accident case, that would be the date the accident occurred.